visheshguria/Students_Reporting_System/README.md

 ## Features

-- Student can be resistered
+- Student can be registered
 - User can see Average Percentage of whole class in recent semester
 - User can Average marks of Students in a subject
 - User Top 2 Consistent Students across all semesters (Maximum average marks)